PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Using Tag Manager's snippet is the recommended and also the easiest way of installing tracking code on your website.
 When Tag Manager is added to the site, it automatically starts tracking actions using "Piwik PRO Analytics template".

-If you do not have Tag Manager on your website yet, follow this procedure to install it:
+If you do not have Tag Manager on your website yet, follow `Install a container <https://help.piwik.pro/support/getting-started/install-a-tracking-code/>`_ article to install it.
+In short, you will need to:

 #.
 Sign in to your PPAS with your admin or Super User account.
 #.
 Click on the menu button on the top left.